pgfmc/Codename-ds/README.md

-# Hello-World
+# Prison
-A Hello World test plugin for new Java Minecraft plugin developers -- Includes comments and examples for commands, event listeners, organization, and more
+This is the plugin for PGF Prison, unlock mines and upgrades, be the best in your class!